jakobtroidl/OpenVinoClassification/Readme.md

 - if you wish to **evaluate the accuracy of the yoloV3** person detection, follow these steps
     - navigate to the folder `source_pkg`
-    - execute `python3 evaluate_detection.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_yolo_results.csv 0 0 1`
+    - execute `python3 evaluate_detection.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_yolo_result.csv 0 0 1`
+- i already prepared the csv files of the processed utk_faces/part2 for you since this takes about 30 min to process.
+In order to reproduce my evaluation results perform these steps

 - if you wish to **evaluate the accuracy of the OpenVino** facial analysis model, follow these steps
     - navigate to the folder `source_pkg`
     - execute `python3 evaluate_detection.py /home/jtroidl/OpenVINO_ClassificationService/results/utkpart2_face_detection_result.csv 0 1 1`